jerrykorulla/AdapterExample/README.md

-# SimpleCmakeProject
+# Adapter pattern example
- A simple CMake project that has tests
+ A simple Adapter pattern example in C++ that has tests

 To build this: